tyronedamasceno/truckpad-challenge/README.md

 ## Documentation && try it out!

-You can find API swagger documentation and do some tests `https://localhost:8000/swagger/`
+You can find API swagger documentation and do some tests [on this page](http://localhost:8000/swagger/)

 Also, you can run unit automated tests running the following command